Ulrik le Fevre

-Ulrik le Fevre (born 25 June 1946) is a Danish former professional football player and manager, and current FIFA-licensed player agent.
-He was a left winger, who had a fierce shot.
-He played for Danish club Vejle Boldklub, German club Borussia Mönchengladbach and Club Brugge in Belgium, and won the national championship with all three clubs.
+Ulrik le Fevre (25 June 1946 – 24 February 2024) was a Danish professional football player, manager and FIFA-licensed player agent.
+A right-footed left winger, he played for Danish club Vejle Boldklub, German club Borussia Mönchengladbach and Belgian club Club Brugge, and won the national championship with all three clubs.
 He played 37 matches and scored seven goals for the Denmark national team.

 Biography

 Born in Vejle, le Fevre started playing for local top-flight club Vejle Boldklub.
 He made his senior debut in April 1965, and was called up for the Denmark under-21 national team in June 1965.
-He made his Danish national team later that year, in December.
+He made his Denmark national team later that year, in December.
 After four years at Vejle, he moved abroad to play professionally in the middle of 1969.

-He signed for German club Borussia Mönchengladbach.
+Le Fevre signed for German club Borussia Mönchengladbach.
 Due to the Danish rules of amateurism, le Fevre's national team career went on hiatus in June 1969, after 28 national games.
 When the Danish rule of amateurism was abolished in 1971, le Fevre returned to the Danish national team in June 1971.
 With Mönchengladbach, he won the 1970 and 1971 Bundesliga championships.
 His most notable goal was scored in the 1971–72 Bundesliga season.
 In a November 1971 game against Schalke 04, he juggled the ball twice in the opposition penalty area before volleying the ball into the net.
 The goal was awarded the 1971 "Tor des Jahres".

 In 1972, Mönchengladbach bought Danish striker Henning Jensen, and le Fevre moved on to play for Club Brugge in Belgium.
-At Club Brugge, he won three Belgian Jupiler League championships, in 1973, 1976 and 1977, as well as the 1977 Belgian Cup.
+At Club Brugge, he won three Belgian League championships, in 1973, 1976 and 1977, as well as the 1977 Belgian Cup.
 He moved back to Denmark in July 1977, and ended his career back with childhood club Vejle Boldklub.
 He won the 1978 Danish championship, making him the first Danish player to win the championship in three countries.
 He retired in November 1978, having played a total 156 games and scored 31 goals for Vejle Boldklub.

+Le Fevre died after a prolonged illness on 24 February 2024, at the age of 77.